 Maid or Matron of Honor: Traditionally, the maid (or matron) of honor attends all pre-wedding events that the bride attends.
 Here are the maid of honor’s expected duties:

 - Help plan or host the bridal party luncheon.

 - Help plan or host the bridal shower.

 - Help plan or host the bachelorette party.

-- Make sure all the bridesmaids are ready on time on the wedding day.
+- Make sure all the bridesmaids are ready ready with hair and makeup and on time on the wedding day.

 - Provide refreshments during getting-ready hours.

 - Hold the bride’s bouquet during portions of the ceremony.

 - Help the bride navigate the bathroom in her dress.

 - Bustle the bride’s wedding dress before the reception.